 The Java and REST APIs of the Device Inventory now support acknowledgements for successful device provisioning.

 Devices are now provisioned only after such acknowledgement has been received.
 If during provisioning you do not specify a particular acknowledgement option, by default we apply search-persisted acknowledgement.
 This option ensures that your newly provisioned device will be visible in your search results immediately after provisioning.

 Extended Device Inventory API to support live message event subscriptions

-Our API now supports subscriptions for live message events whose direction is from thing/feature to backend.
+Our API now supports subscribing for live message events whose direction is from thing/feature to backend.
 This is valid for both persistent and session events.

 Follow this guide to learn how to enable live message event subscriptions.

-You can now subscribe for UploadRequestEvents through our APIs.
+You can now subscribe for upload request events through Bosch IoT Manager's APIs.
 The functionality is available for both persistent and session events.

 Because upload request events are in fact a specific form of live messages, you could also receive them by subscribing for live messages at large.
 For convenience, however, you can subscribe directly for upload request events through the dedicated methods.
 Thus you will not have to parse the specific correlation id, options, etc. from the message payload.